-- Street Performers and Buskers shall be allowed to perform on public rights-of-way. - Street Performers and Buskers are encouraged to maintain small audiences. - Performers should be fully vaccinated, have not tested positive for COVID-19 or experienced COVID-like symptoms in the last 10 days, or have not had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments are required to wear a face mask indoors with an opening to fit the mouthpiece of the instrument. - All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume.
+- Street Performers and Buskers shall be allowed to perform on public rights-of-way. - Street Performers and Buskers are encouraged to maintain small audiences. - -If a performer tests positive for COVID-19 or is exposed to someone who is diagnosed with COVID-19, they should follow the Employee Isolation and Quarantine Requirements included in the above section titled Mandatory Safety Requirements for all Businesses and Institutions Allowed to Operate - Performers that play wind-blown instruments are required to wear a face mask indoors with an opening to fit the mouthpiece of the instrument. - All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume.